-Seth Shostak has a piece over at The Guardian suggesting that extraterrestrial life won’t be “squishy” like us, but rather artificially intelligent mechanized beings.
+Seth Shostak recently published an article over at The Guardian suggesting that extraterrestrial life won’t be “squishy” like us, but rather artificially intelligent mechanized beings.

 If aliens were ever to visit us Earthlings, he says, they likely wouldn’t be carbon-based lifeforms, or resemble us in any way.